Ad execs say jury still out on Facebook as medium

 "They're going to see the GM pullout as a reality check," said Ronald Camhi, head of the Advertising Marketing and Media practice at law firm Michelman & Robinson.

 Advertising experts do not expect many companies to follow GM.
-Major brands such as Nike (NKE.N), Nordstrom (JWN.N), Wal-Mart (WMT.N) and Ford (F.N) said they were continuing to advertise on Facebook.
+Major brands such as Nike, Nordstrom, Wal-Mart and Ford said they were continuing to advertise on Facebook.

 MEASURING IMPACT